JahnoelRondon/tarot/README.md

 <a href="https://totallytarot.netlify.app/">Link to site</a>

 During my time of self care I picked up a deck of Tarot cards to learn for fun on my free time.
-As I was going over the cards I found it very difficult to have to constantly go back and forth between the panflet that gives little information on the cards, to websites and videos for card meanings.
+As I was going over the cards I found it very difficult to have to constantly go back and forth between the panphlet that gives little information on the cards, to websites and videos for card meanings.
 In this frustration I thought of Totally Tarot.
 A website you can go to and instantly find the cards with no hassle through a filtered search as well as by category.
 No long boring paragraph of Lore and history, simply just cards and their meanings.